 The Nineties – Prosperity & Technology

 The 1990s are primarily remembered as a decade of prosperity in the United States.
 The economy was growing quickly, the unemployment rate was low, and the US budget had a surplus for the first time in 30 years.
-But the Nineties also put a national spotlight on many issues that we are still grappling with today.
-This includes domestic terrorism, mass shootings, and climate change.
+But the Nineties also put a national spotlight on many issues that we are still grappling with today, including domestic terrorism, mass shootings, and climate change.

 New technology in the 1990s, including the World Wide Web (limited to dial-up connections), led to a rise in multiculturalism and alternative media.
-Culturally, the decade was ushered in by a rise of grunge music, and all things alternative counterculture soon went mainstream.
-However, despite this move to the Alternative, “Must See TV” laugh-track sitcoms, like Friends, still ruled the airwaves.
+A rise of grunge music ushered in the decade, and all things alternative counterculture soon went mainstream.
+However, despite this move to the Alternative, “Must See TV” laugh-track sitcoms, like Friends, ruled the airwaves.

 For additional historical context, check out the timeline of major world events included at the end of the post.